 When a Diploma has undergone substantial quality assurance or curriculum development or is in fragile circumstances.
-This additional visit usually incurs a Quality Intervention fee that is chargeable to the provider.
+This additional visit usually incurs a Quality Intervention fee that is chargeable to the Provider.

-Where a provider offers various start points, an external moderator will arrange a first visit and the final moderation and Awards Board at the most appropriate time within the academic year.
+Where a Provider offers various start points, an external moderator will arrange a first visit, final moderation and Awards Board at the most appropriate times within the academic year.

-7.2 Review of moderation guidance to ensure continued currency
+7.2 Review of Moderation Guidance to Ensure Continued Currency

-Certa routinely reviews and updates its guidance to ensure its continuing currency.
-Moderation guidance updates are generated from external moderator visits and final moderation reports, external moderator mandatory training events and Certa standardisation events.
+Skills and Education Group Access routinely reviews and updates its guidance to ensure its continuing currency.
+Moderation guidance updates are generated from external moderator visits and final moderation reports, external moderator mandatory training events, and Skills and Education Group Access standardisation events.
 The requirements of the Access to HE Diploma Specification have been incorporated within moderation guidance.

 7.3 Moderation Reports

-External moderators report regularly to Certa on all aspects of course organisation, including registration, content, assessment design and practice (including internal moderation, assessment and grading decisions) - for which they are responsible.
+External moderators report regularly to Skills and Education Group Access on all aspects of course organisation, including registration, content, assessment design and practice (including internal moderation, assessment and grading decisions)—for which they are responsible.

-Certa operates standard procedures for responding to external moderators' reports, including receiving and responding promptly to individual external moderation reports, providing copies of external moderators' reports to appropriate provider/centre staff, and ensuring that matters raised in reports that require specific action by providers are brought to providers' attention, a clear timescale for action is given, and implementation of actions is confirmed.
+Skills and Education Group Access operates standard procedures for responding to external moderators' reports, including receiving and responding promptly to individual external moderation reports; providing copies of external moderators' reports to appropriate Provider staff; and ensuring that matters raised in reports that require specific action by Providers are brought to Providers' attention, a clear timescale for action is given, and implementation of actions is confirmed.

-Certa uses a risk rating approach; the outcomes of external moderator visits contribute to risk ratings for individual Diplomas.
-Higher level risk rates are likely to instigate sanctions and provider quality assurance teams are required to address all resulting conditions with some urgency.
+Skills and Education Group Access uses a risk-rating approach; the outcomes of external moderator visits contribute to risk-ratings for individual Diplomas.
+Higher level risk-rates are likely to instigate sanctions and Provider Quality Assurance teams are required to address all resulting conditions with some urgency.

-Certa will introduce a Centre Moderation Report that summarises the findings and outcomes for all Diplomas delivered by a Centre.
+Skills and Education Group Access will introduce a Moderation Report that summarises the findings and outcomes for all Diplomas delivered by a Provider.
+The Provider moderator liaises with Quality contacts and curriculum leaders throughout the academic year.

 7.4 Course Monitoring and Review

-Certa monitors and reviews Access to HE Diplomas delivered by providers on a regular (normally annual) basis.
-Two visit reports with associated risk rates and supplementary visit reports as appropriate are used to review provision.
-Certa collects and analyses statistical data about Access to HE Diplomas, students and their individual achievement.
+On a regular (normally annual) basis, Skills and Education Group Access monitors and reviews Access to HE Diplomas delivered by Providers, using two visit reports with associated risk-rates and supplementary visit reports, as appropriate.
+Skills and Education Group Access also collects and analyses statistical data about Access to HE Diplomas, students and their individual achievement.

 7.5 Standardisation

-Certa takes steps to ensure that equivalent standards and requirements for achievement apply on different Access to HE Diplomas, within Certa and across different student cohorts, with reference to QAA’s Access to HE Diploma qualification and credit specifications and grading requirements.
+Skills and Education Group Access takes steps to ensure that equivalent standards and requirements for achievement apply to different Access to HE Diplomas, within the organisation and across different student cohorts, with reference to QAA’s Access to HE Diploma qualification and credit specifications and grading requirements.

-Certa holds annual standardisation events that are mandatory for all Access to HE providers.
+Skills and Education Group Access holds annual standardisation events that are mandatory for all Access to HE Providers.
 Fines are incurred where an Access to HE Diploma has not been represented at an appropriate event.
 The agenda for each event is based on recommendations from the Lead Moderator Standardisation Report of the previous year.
 Study Skills is always a focus, with an emphasis on a different element each year.
 Grading is also a key feature of all events.

-Certa also expects that providers hold internal standardisation events.
+Skills and Education Group Access also expects that Providers hold internal standardisation events.
 The external moderator is tasked to discuss this activity and outcomes during visits.

 7.6 Award of the Access to HE Diploma